firebase/firebase-ios-sdk/Carthage.md

     - binary "https://dl.google.com/dl/firebase/ios/carthage/FirebaseRemoteConfigBinary.json"
     - binary "https://dl.google.com/dl/firebase/ios/carthage/FirebaseStorageBinary.json"
 - Run `carthage update`
-- Use the Finder to open `Carthage/Build/iOS`.
+- Use Finder to open `Carthage/Build/iOS`.
 - Copy the contents into the top level of your Xcode project and make sure they're added to the right build target(s).
 - Add the -ObjC flag to "Other Linker Flags".